-has] very liberal rules of discovery.
+would be considered relevant at trial."
+Tegland, 14 WASH.
+PRAC. § 13:2; see also Bennett v.
+Smith Bundy Berman Britton, PS, 176 Wn.2d 303, 312, 291 P.3d 886 (2013) ("[Washington has] very liberal rules of discovery.
 In reality, parties are required to produce many more records than are ultimately relevant to the specific issues before the court.").
 And as DPD concedes, parties may seek discovery of inadmissible information so long as it is reasonably calculated to lead to the discovery of admissible evidence.
 CR 26(b)(1).

-DPD's argument that the areas of Mr. McKim's testimony they seek to quash are not relevant is based upon a straw man of DPD's own creation, and should be rejected.
-Mr. McKim authored the Interpretation at issue in this appeal.
-DPD conclusorily alleges that Mr. McKim's testimony regarding whether the Interpretation was arbitrary or politically motivated, or regarding the historical uses of Terminal 5 and similar properties, is not relevant because it would support only "estoppel" arguments that the Hearing Examiner may not consider.
-DPD is mistaken.
-Although such testimony might indeed support an estoppel theory, Foss has not advanced such a position.
+DPD's argument that Mr. Perkowski's testimony is not relevant is based upon a straw man of its own creation, and should be rejected.
+As DPD acknowledges, Mr. Perkowski granted an exemption from applying for a shoreline development permit to the Port for the replacement of certain bollards at Terminal 5.
+In connection with the granting of the exemption, Mr. Perkowski and DPD requested and received information about the use that would be occurring at Terminal 5 - the very use that is now the subject of this appeal.
+In granting the exemption, DPD necessarily determined that the use was a cargo terminal use.
+That decision was never appealed, and the time for doing so has long since passed.
+DPD conclusorily alleges that these facts are relevant only to "estoppel" arguments that the Hearing Examiner may not consider, but DPD is mistaken.
+Although such facts might indeed support an estoppel theory, Foss has not advanced such a position.
 Rather, as will be explained in greater detail in Foss's forthcoming opposition to DPD's motion to dismiss, Foss contends that these facts establish, among other things:

-- That DPD's Interpretation is not entitled to the deference normally afforded under SMC 23.88.020.G.5 because it is arbitrary and politically motivated rather than being based upon a sound interpretation of the law, see Sleasman v.
-Lacey, 159 Wn.2d 639, 647, 151 P.3d 990 (2007); - That DPD's Interpretation is not entitled to the deference normally afforded under SMC 23.88.020.G.5 because it represents a shift from its past interpretation and enforcement, Sleasman, 159 Wn.2d at 647; and - That previous uses conducted at Terminal 5 and/or similar properties, approved by DPD, are evidence of legislative intent, which is a key consideration in statutory interpretation.
+- That DPD is barred by the statute of limitations from issuing the Interpretation, which is contrary to its past decision regarding the same use, Chelan County v.
+Nykriem, 146 Wn.2d 904, 52 P.3d 1 (2002);2 - That DPD's Interpretation is not entitled to the deference normally afforded under SMC 23.88.020.G.5 because it represents a shift from its past interpretation and enforcement, Sleasman v.
+Lacey, 159 Wn.2d 639, 647, 151 P.3d 990 (2007); and